sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 `grant_types_supported`
 > REQUIRED.
 JSON array containing the list of OAuth 2.0 `grant_type` values that the OpenID Provider supports.
 In the context of this profile, the value MUST be ["authorization_code"].

+`claims_parameter_supported`
+> OPTIONAL.
+Boolean value specifying whether the OpenID Provider supports the use of the `claims` parameter.

 `claims_supported`
 > REQUIRED.
 JSON array containing the list of Claims available in the supported scopes.
 See [Claims Supported](#claims-supported).

+`claim_types_supported`
+> OPTIONAL.
+JSON array containing the list of Claim types that the OpenID Provider supports.
+REQUIRED when `aggregated` or `distributed` Claims are used.
+If omitted, the OpenID Provider only supports `normal` Claims.

 `sub_id_types_supported`
 > OPTIONAL.
 JSON array containing the list of supported types of Subject Identifiers in the `sub` Claim of ID Tokens.
 The values MUST be URIs, the exact URIs to be used are situation specific; as an example encrypted BSNs and Pseudonyms could be specified with `urn:nl-eid-gdi:1.0:id:BSN` or `urn:nl-eid-gdi:1.0:id:Pseudonym` respectively.